nhu92/Mixed-DNA-Project/07-TestKewData.md

 The second tool is done by 3 bash scripts.
 They will create multiple testing folders, modifying submission scripts, and submit them batch by batch.
 To reduce the running time, I reduce the 353 target genes to ~80, selected from the most shared genes among 70 species reference panel.

 A small issue was found on the phylo tree construction code.
 It will search for any combination of numbers in the proj_name.
 I will fix it later but currently it just affect the efficiency.

+---

+The small issue is fixed.
+Also, for the initial sorting panel.
+The mean - 1.96 * sd is necessary.

+I am initializing a code to automatically test different parameters and summarize them into a single table.
+Then, we can merge all tables and play with some statistics and plotting.